 To identify the few things you do need to maintain, check the manual for your EV.
-(You may need to use the manual to convince shops inexperienced with EVs that tune ups are required less often.)
+(You may need to use the manual to convince shops inexperienced with EVs how little maintenance is required.)

 One thing to keep in mind is the regular hydraulic braking system.